Sign up to our Newsletter

 2. How Long Should a Diversity Statement Be for Law School?

-Typically, your diversity statement will be no more than 1-2 pages long, but remember to do research on each school’s requirements.
+Your diversity statement will be no more than 1-2 pages long, but remember to research each school’s requirements.

 3. What Can I Write a Diversity Statement About?